Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 | _rewardApproved | Boolean  | A statement used to validate a miners has correctly calculated his loyalty days and is now ready to calculate their reward amount|
 | _rewardAmount   | uint256  | The amount calculated after a miners reward has been approved and before the final bonus multiplier calculation  |

-#### Loyalty Reward Structure
+### Loyalty Reward Structure

-Unix time is the number of seconds that have elapsed since the Unix epoch, that is the time 00:00:00 UTC on 1 January 1970, minus leap seconds.
+* Unix time is the number of seconds that have elapsed since the Unix epoch, that is the time 00:00:00 UTC on 1 January 1970, minus leap seconds.
 Leap seconds are ignored, with a leap second having the same Unix time as the second before it, and every day is treated as if it contains exactly 86400 seconds.
+* Daily percentage can only have a maximum of 8 digits of decimal and is boosted by 10e7 in order to store as uint256.

 | **Field**          | **Type** | **Price**                                              |
 | :--------------- | :-------- | :------------------------------------------------------ |